Egyptian Equatoria

-Equatoria was a Mudiriyah of the Khedivate of Egypt in the late 19th century.
-It was located in modern-day South Sudan, the Democratic Republic of the Congo, and Uganda.
+Equatoria was a directorate of the Khedivate of Egypt in the late 19th century.
+It was located in modern-day South Sudan (Equatoria region), the Democratic Republic of the Congo, and Uganda.
 Equatoria, as an Egyptian province, was created on the 26th of May, 1871, following the formal annexation of Gondokoro by Egypt, which was organized by Samuel Baker.
 Throughout its early existence, the provincial administration in Gondokoro was plagued by instability, as conflict with slave traders and the native Bari tribes meant that the governor only controlled the areas around the capital and the forts.
 However, during its later existence, Equatoria experienced a “golden period”, where the province was self-sufficient, prosperous, and the Egyptians under Emin Pasha maintained positive relations with both the interlacustrine kingdoms, and the surrounding tribes.
-Ultimately however, the outbreak of the Mahdist War in the Sudan which severed communications with Khartoum and Cairo, led to the fall of Equatoria, as Mahdist offensives led by Karam Allāh Muḥammad Kurkusāwī surrounded the Egyptian forts, which forced Emin to withdraw south to Wadelai, until he finally abandoned the province in early 1889, following an expedition sent to relieve his forces.
+Ultimately however, the outbreak of the Mahdist War in the Sudan which severed communications with Khartoum and Cairo and led to the fall of Equatoria, as Mahdist offensives led by Karam Allāh Muḥammad Kurkusāwī surrounded the Egyptian forts, which forced Emin to withdraw south to Wadelai, until he finally abandoned the province in early 1889, following an expedition sent to relieve his forces.